Sideloading: Bluetooth sideloading

 Bluetooth’s OBEX/OPP profiles allow for file transfer between a PC and a mobile device.
 Using this option is slightly more complicated than using a USB connection as the two devices have to be paired first.
 Also, unlike the familiar drag and drop that is usually available via USB, Bluetooth implementation is specific to the Bluetooth transceiver and drivers being used.
 Files that are sideloaded to mobile devices via Bluetooth are often received as messages, in the same way that SMS texts would be received.
 While these files can be saved to any storage medium, their initial location is the handset’s internal memory.
 As such the limitations of the internal memory have to be taken into account before beginning the sideload.

 Memory card sideloading

-Sideloading via a memory card requires that the user have access to a memory card writer.
+Sideloading via a memory card or USB stick requires that the user be able to write to it.
 Audio and video files can be written directly to the memory card and then inserted into the mobile device.
 This is potentially the quickest way of sideloading several files at once, as long as the user knows where to put the media files.